jensgk/akg_k702_camilladsp_eq/README.md

+# Headphone EQ and Crossfeed with AKG K702 headphones

 These are CamillaDSP configuration files for Moode Player to do headphone EQ and Crossfeed with AKG K702 headphones.

 My audio chain is: